Amog-OS/AmogOS/README.md

 And to **Innersloth**, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
-Donate to our OpenCollective, all funds spending is transparent so you know what we do with your generous donations!
+Donate to our OpenCollective, all of the funds' spending is transparent so you know what we do with your generous donations!
 We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or you will become ඞsusඞ).

 Alternative donation methods:
 - Crypto : (For crypto donations please use OpenCollective!)